Harper-Lite: Simple Lesson Discovery and Aggregation

 An example of a Harper file is shown below;

-We support collaboration with a voting mechanism like Stack Overflow’s, but with subject headings drawn from lessons:
+Harper supports collaboration with a voting mechanism like Stack Overflow’s, using subject headings drawn from lessons as terms:

 An author registers a lesson by providing the URL to its Harper file, just as someone can register a blog by providing a URL to an aggregator.

 The site extracts data from the file and displays the lesson under each of

 teachesheadings to make it easier to find.

 When someone views the page for a keyword, they can provide comments on the lessons that appear there and upvote or downvote them.
 This means that a single lesson could appear as the top “answer” for one keyword and the third “answer” to another.